-Two Questions K-12 EdTech Administrators Should Constantly Be Asking
+The 2 Questions K-12 EdTech Leaders Should Constantly Be Asking

 Whether you’re vetting countless potential apps for an upcoming school year or reviewing a single tool requested by your teachers, there are two primary questions K-12 administrators should constantly be asking themselves (or others) when selecting new edtech.